Sunscreen: 11 Questions We All Ask

 - 02 What does SPF mean?

-- 03 UVA and UVB rays: what's the difference?
+- 03 UVA and UVB rays: what is the difference?

 - 05 How long does sunscreen last?

-- 08 At which step of your skincare routine should sunscreen be applied?
+- 08 At what step in your skincare routine should you apply sunscreen?

-- 09 How much sunscreen should you apply to your face?
+- 09 How much sunscreen should I apply to my face?

 - 11 Mineral or chemical filters: which should you choose?

-- 12 Sunscreen cream vs. sunscreen milk: what's the difference?
+- 12 Sun cream and sun lotion: what’s the difference?

 - 14 In conclusion